jbrocks/splunk-db-connect-inputs-and-collections/README.md

-# Automate Splunk DB Collect Collections and Inputs
+# Automate Splunk DB Connect Collections and Inputs

 This python script generate db_connections.conf and db_inputs.conf for splunk_app_db_connect AddOn.
 You can create the date, put it in your TAs local Folder and restart Splunk, but please do not first test this in production ;)